Towards relational health

 As relational psychotherapists we use arts based activities within a therapeutic framework to help people see themselves and others differently.
 We aim to help people handle difficult emotions better and therefore have kinder and more trusting relationships with themselves and others, to feel safer in relationships and lead more fulfilling lives.

-The art form supports a therapeutic framework that helps people connect and build trust, which they can then use in their daily lives.
-This trust can impact their ability to make decisions and how they interact with others.
+The arts form and making supports a therapeutic framework that helps people connect and build trust, which they can then use in their daily lives.
+This trust can impact their ability to make decisions and how they connect with others.
 We offer psychological therapy that focuses on the individual, either in group sessions or one-on-one, depending on what the patients need.
-We often use a treatment called Mentalization Based Treatment (MBT), which works well for many of our patients.
+We often use a Mentalization Based Treatment (MBT) approach, which works well for many of our patients.

 How to access Arts Psychotherapies treatments